MicrosoftDocs/power-platform/power-platform/guidance/coe/env-mgmt.md

   - PowerApps
   - Powerplatform
 ---
-# Environment management
+# Environment and DLP Policy management

 ## Process description

 **Problem statement**: When a development project requires a new Environment, and non-admins are restricted from creating Environments, the only way for non-admins to access new Environments is for admins to provision the Environment and grant permissions to users.
 Admins can become the bottleneck of development if volume of demand for environments is high because multiple steps are involved.
+New environments may also require new connectors or DLP policies.

-**Solution**: The below process can be used by non-admins to request new environments.
+**Solution**: The below process can be used by non-admins to request new environments and changes to DLP policies for their environments.

 ![Environment management process.](media\env-mgmt-process.png "Environment management process")

 Developers (non-admins) can:

 - Submit requests for new environments.
+- Submit requests for DLP policies to be applied to their environments.

 Admins can:

 - Provision new environments for developers using the app.
 - See how new environments will be affected by data loss prevention policies.
+- Approve or reject DLP policy requests.

 ## Developer: Request an environment

 Developers (non-admins) can request new environments for their admin to triage.

-1. Open the **Power Platform Resource Request canvas app**.
+1. Open **Maker – Environment Request** app.
 1. Select + New
 1. In the fly-out menu, choose the desired connectors that will be needed in the new environment.
 Then select Next.
 ![Choose connectors](media\dev-resources-maker-connectors.png "Choose connectors")